Home | The Boat | First Mate | Admiral | Guestbook

 The time required for Stuffed Green Peppers is one hour after your cooker comes up to pressure.

-Later, when the mood strikes me for a stuffed green pepper, I'm all set.
+Later, when the mood strikes me for a stuffed green pepper, I am all ready.

-If I eventually get another microwave for Seaweed I could simply take off the metal lid and nuke the jar for a minute. (covered -- sauce splatters are ugly)
+If I eventually get another microwave for Seaweed I could simply take off the metal lid and nuke the jar for a minute.
+When using the microwave cover loosely as sauce splatters are ugly.

 For now though I simply heat a pan with an inch or so of water and set the jar in the pan.
 I do loosen the lid first.
 Then I read another chapter in my book.
 When the chapter is done so too is my stuffed green pepper nice and hot.
 Life does not get much better.